Goring Free Church supports missionaries from six different organisations:

 Christian Witness to Israel (CWI)

-Paul Morris began work as a missionary to the Jewish people with Christian Witness to Israel (CWI) in 1979 and is now formally retired and in membership, with his wife Judy, at Goring Free Church.
+Paul Morris began work as a missionary to the Jewish people with Christian Witness to Israel (CWI) in 1979 and is now formally retired.
 They worked with CWI in the UK until 2001, although Paul also travelled to places like Russia, Belarus, Romania, Bulgaria, Morocco and Turkey to reach out to Jewish people.
 Paul and Judy lived in Sydney, Australia, from 2001 to 2011 where Paul led the ministry of CWI.
 When they returned to the UK they moved to West Berks to be near the families of their son and daughter.
 Paul is the author of two books: Telling Jews about Jesus and Jewish Themes in the New Testament.
 Paul continues to support CWI’s ministry in a variety of ways: he visits South Korea to help CWI develop an awareness of Jewish mission there; he engages in a writing and teaching ministry; he is a member of CWI’s Council of Management; and he leads a small outreach ministry to Jewish people in Oxford.
 For all these activities he would very much value your prayers.

 SIM (Serving in Mission)

 Tim and Tricia have four children; Michael, Ben, Sacha and Gabby.
-Michael is based in the US and Ben is based in the UK.
+They all now reside in the UK and are at various stages of study and employment.

 Sierra Leone Mission